-Mr. Moyer reviewed the financial statements, included in the agenda package and available for public review in the District Office during normal business hours.
+Mr. Moyer reviewed the financial statements, which were included in the agenda package and available for public review in the District Office during normal business hours.

-Mr. Moyer stated through today, we have received 45% of our non-ad valorem assessments, and last year at this time we had received 42%, so we are on target for what we expect to receive at this time of year.
+Mr. Moyer stated through today, we have received 45% of our non-ad valorem assessments.
+Last year at this time, we received 42%, so we are on target for what we expect to receive at this time of year.